academic-initiative/research-challenge-2021/jupyter-platform/readme.md

 ## IBM Environmental Intelligence Suite

-The [IBM Environmental Intelligence Suite](https://www.ibm.com/products/environmental-intelligence-suite) is IBM's premier tool for climate analysis it includes a rich set of  components involving geospatial–temporal climate data analysis and historical weather data and weather prediction.
-For our Call For COde Research Challenge
+The [IBM Environmental Intelligence Suite (EIS) ](https://www.ibm.com/products/environmental-intelligence-suite) is IBM's premier tool for climate analysis it includes a rich set of  components including  geospatial–temporal climate data analysis and historical weather data and weather prediction.
+For our Call For Code Research Challenge we will be using two components of EIS: the PAIRS for Geospatial-temporal analytics  and The Weather Company(TWC) for historical weather and predictions.

 ### IBM Pairs
 IBM PAIRS is the [Geospatial Analytics component](https://www.ibm.com/products/environmental-intelligence-suite/geospatial-analytics)  of the [IBM Environmental Intelligence Suite](https://www.ibm.com/products/environmental-intelligence-suite) It has a very rich set of geo-spatial-temporal datasets and analytics tools
 - [The IBM Environmental Intelligence Suite](https://www.ibm.com/products/environmental-intelligence-suite) - Read more about the IBM Environmental Intelligence Suite, the home of PAIRS and The Weather Company
-- [PAIRS Getting Started Guide](https://github.com/academic-initiative/research-challenge-2021/blob/main/jupyter-platform/Getting%20Started%20-%20Template%20%5BPlease%20copy%20this%20one%5D.pptx) - Start here to learn how to use the power of PAIRS for geospatial-temporal analysis and visualization
+- [EIS Getting Started Guide](https://github.com/academic-initiative/research-challenge-2021/blob/main/jupyter-platform/Getting%20Started%20-%20Template%20%5BPlease%20copy%20this%20one%5D.pptx) - Start here to learn how to use the power of All of the EIS Components

 - [PAIRS User Interface](https://pairs.res.ibm.com/tutorial/tutorials/gui/index.html)  - Powerful user interface thatcan be used to view data sets, data layers and analytics results
 - PAIRS API Usage
   - [PAIRS API Tutorial](https://pairs.res.ibm.com/tutorial/tutorials/api/index.html#) - API used to access PAIRS Data, Layers and Analytics Functions progrmatically